Jamal Adams: ‘I’d run through a brick wall’ for Pete Carroll

 Adams said he knew he’d torn his labrum “because I had this injury back in high school on my other shoulder. … I was crushed because not only (the injury), I knew I would not perform like me in the playoffs.
 That’s why I was brought here.
 So it hurt, man.
 It really did hurt.’’

-But Adams says he’ll be healthy in 2021, and both he and the Seahawks hope there will be many more playoff games to come.
+But Adams said he’ll be healthy in 2021, and he and the Seahawks hope there will be many more playoff games to come.

-Next year, Adams said “is going to be my best season.
+Next year, Adams said, “is going to be my best season.
 That’s what I’m focused on.”

 The 2020 season was Adams’ fourth in the NFL.
-He spent his first three on a losing team with the Jets before being traded to Seattle last July in a blockbuster deal after Adams had made it clear he wanted out.
+He spent his first three on losing teams with the Jets before being traded to the Seahawks in July in a blockbuster deal after Adams had made it clear he wanted out.

-Adams reiterated with Simmons what he has said often since the trade — he hopes this is his longterm home.
+Adams reiterated to Simmons what he has said often since the trade — he hopes this is his long-term home.

 “Hopefully this (is) being my future,’’ Adams said.
 “Because I love it here.’’

-Seattle is expected to try to secure that future this offseason by offering Adams a contract extension.
+The Seahawks are expected to try to secure that future this offseason by offering Adams a contract extension.
 Adams is under contract for the 2021 season at a salary of $9.8 million after the Jets exercised his fifth-year option as a first-round pick last spring.

-But Seattle could extend/restructure that deal this offseason which would not only keep Adams around a while longer but also potentially decrease some of that cap hit for 2021.
+But the Seahawks could extend/restructure that deal this offseason, which would not only keep Adams around a while longer but potentially decrease some of that cap hit for 2021.

-Finding ways to create cap room in 2021 figures to be of even more importance for all NFL teams with the cap expected to be lower than the $198.2 million of 2020 due to COVID-19-related revenue losses this year, though it won’t be lower than $175 million, the floor already agreed to by the league and the players.
+Finding ways to create cap room in 2021 figures to be of even more importance for all NFL teams.
+The cap is expected to be lower than the $198.2 million of 2020 due to COVID-19-related revenue losses this year, though it won’t be lower than $175 million, the floor agreed to by the league and the players.

 Adams will likely want a deal that would at least top the $14.75 million average of Arizona’s Budda Baker, a former UW and Bellevue High standout.

-But some have wondered if Adams might shoot for more, especially after a season in which he set an NFL record for sacks by a defensive back with 9.5 sacks while playing just 12 games.
+But some have wondered if Adams might shoot for more, especially after a season in which he set an NFL record for sacks by a defensive back with 9.5 while playing just 12 games.

-That Seattle gave up as much as it did for him — a package that included 2021 and 2022 first-round picks and a 2021 third-rounder — means the Seahawks will be heavily motivated to get something done.
+That the Seahawks gave up as much as it did for him — a package that included 2021 and 2022 first-round picks and a 2021 third-rounder — means the Seahawks will be heavily motivated to get something done.

 Adams reiterated with Simmons how happy he was in Seattle this season.

-He recalled a one-on-one talk with Pete Carroll shortly after he arrived in Seattle, each sitting in chairs outside at the VMAC overlooking Lake Washington.
+He recalled a one-on-one talk with Pete Carroll shortly after he arrived in Seattle, sitting in chairs outside at the VMAC overlooking Lake Washington.

 From that moment, Adams said, “I knew that it was going to be special.
 And to this day, that’s my guy, man, I’d run through a brick wall for him.’’